clyfe/clara-eav/README.md

 ## Usage

 You should be familiar with [Clara Rules](https://www.clara-rules.org) before using ClaraEAV.
-See the documentation on Cljdoc:
+See the documentation including the usage guide on Cljdoc:

 [![cljdoc badge](https://cljdoc.xyz/badge/clyfe/clara-eav)](https://cljdoc.xyz/d/clyfe/clara-eav/CURRENT)